 - 1. Press Bake.

-- 2. Press or v to increase or decrease to a new temperature.
-The oven indicator light on the electronic display will turn on and off when using the bake feature and during preheat.
+- 2. Press or to increase or decrease to a new temperature.
+The bake indicator light on the electronic display will turn on and off when using the bake feature.
 This is normal and indicates that the oven is cycling to maintain the selected baking temperature.

 - 3. To cancel baking press OFF.